 Fit, price, color, style, and ventilation are all important considerations when choosing a helmet, but protection should be your first consideration.

-From NHTSA's Traffic Safety Facts 2012 Data Sheet:

-"Helmets are estimated to be 37 percent effective in preventing fatal injuries to motorcycle riders and 41 percent for motorcycle passengers.
-In other words, for every 100 motorcycle riders killed in crashes while not wearing helmets, 37 of them could have been saved had all 100 worn helmets." (www.nhtsa.gov/safety/motorcycles)
+From NHTSA's Traffic Safety Facts 2021 Data Sheet (revised June 2023): "Helmets are estimated to be 37 percent effective in preventing fatal injuries to motorcycle riders and 41 percent for motorcycle passengers." (www.nhtsa.gov/safety/motorcycles)

 Protection